iceener/brain.overment.com/docs/Apps/Superhuman.md

 title: Superhuman
 ---

 Superhuman is a fantastic email client focused on high efficiency through keyboard shortcuts support and a well-optimized UI.
-Its significant limitation is that it connects exclusively to Gmail or GSuite and Outlook mailboxes.
+Its significant limitation is that it connects exclusively to Gmail or GSuite and Outlook mailboxes.o

 **Errors:**
 I've encountered synchronization errors a few times and even lost a draft of a written message.
 Sometimes there are problems with message formatting, and the text customization options are quite limited, which is both an advantage and a disadvantage.
 The last drawback is that performing actions on multiple threads simultaneously takes much longer than with Gmail.